 Source: Federal Judicial Center Integrated Database, 2008--2024.
 Analysis by Open Bankruptcy Project.

-46,548 cases filed -- 16,844 dismissed, 21,878 discharged.
+46,548 cases filed - 16,844 dismissed, 21,878 discharged.
 28.6% prior filer rate.
-Only 3.8% pro se.
+3.8% pro se.
 An estimated 2,134 potential 1328(f) violations.
-The 2024 rate of 93.5% represents a near-total collapse.
+Preliminary 2024 rate: 93.5% (cases still maturing).

-44,949 cases filed -- 11,748 dismissed, 25,615 discharged.
+44,949 cases filed - 11,748 dismissed, 25,615 discharged.
 26.1% prior filer rate.
-Only 1.6% pro se.
+1.6% pro se.
 An estimated 2,421 potential 1328(f) violations.
-Significantly healthier outcomes.

 Kansas City straddles two federal districts.
 The Western District of Missouri has a 40.4% dismissal rate based on mature 2008-2019 data.
 The District of Kansas has a healthier 31.4% rate.
 Recent years show higher preliminary rates because successful 3-5 year plans are still active.